jk-me/deuces-node/README.md

 Then navigate to localhost:3000 in your web browser.

-A locally run version of this frontend will use the deployed backend for data.
+A locally run version of this frontend will use the Heroku backend for data.
 To use a local backend, change the `apiurl` variable in `src/actions/gameActions.js` to the local server url.

 ## Author